Skip to main content

 Enclosure and tithe maps

 Among the most useful nineteenth century maps for local and family historians are enclosure and tithe maps.
 Unfortunately we hold no enclosure maps as the East End was already largely urbanised by the time of the General Enclosure Act in 1801, but maps of nearby areas can be browsed at The Enclosure Maps of England and Wales.
-Tithe maps of the area are held at London Metropolitan Archives and indexed and digitised by The Genealogist family history website.
+Tithe maps of the area are held at The London Archives and indexed and digitised by The Genealogist family history website.

 Ordnance Survey maps, circa 1870-present